On community structure validation in real networks: Introduction

-The remainder of the paper is organised as follows: in Sections \ref{sec:methods} and \ref{sec:netw-comp} we discuss the costruction of community structure validation indices and describe their application to the validation of a network partition and to the comparison of two networks.
-The proposed methodology is evaluated through simulations in Section \ref{sec:simulations}.
-Section \ref{sec:application} provides an example of how CSV indices can be employed to quantify the extent of similarity between networks.
-A summary of the results presented in this paper is provided in Section \ref{discussion}.
+The remainder of the paper is organised as follows: in Sections \ref{sec:methods} and \ref{sec:netw-comp} we describe the construction of community structure validation indices and we discuss how they can be employed to validate network partitions and to compare community structures across networks.
+The proposed methodology is evaluated through simulations in Section \ref{sec:simulations} and illustrated with two example applications in Section \ref{sec:application}.
+Section \ref{sec:concl} briefly summarizes the results obtained in this paper.